jyyang26/jyyang26.github.io/_pages/about.md

             <ul class="news-list">

+            <li><span class="news-tag">2026.02</span> 🚀 New blog post: <strong><a href="blogs/reasoning_token.html">The Entropy-Gradient Inversion</a></strong>!
+We discover that reasoning models exhibit a unique "fingerprint" — a significant negative correlation between gradient strength and token entropy, emerging rapidly within the first 200 steps of SFT.</li>

             <li><span class="news-tag">2026.01</span> 🚀 Please check our latest tech report: <strong><a href="https://arxiv.org/abs/2601.18491">AgentDoG</a></strong>!
 It introduces a state-of-the-art diagnostic guardrail framework utilizing a three-dimensional taxonomy, featuring an Agentic XAI attribution module I contributed to for diagnosing the internal drivers of risky actions.</li>

             <li><span class="news-tag">2026.01</span> 🚀 Please check our latest paper: <strong><a href="https://arxiv.org/pdf/2601.15075">Agentic Attribution</a></strong>!
 A hierarchical framework utilize temporal likelihood and perturbation-based analysis to unveil internal factors driving LLM-based agent actions.</li>